10 Limitations & Challenges in Selenium WebDriver

-In this blog post, we’ll discuss some of the most common challenges in test automation faced by testers when implementing automation, and offer tips on how to overcome them.
+In this post, I wish to write about some of the limitations and challenges in Selenium WebDriver we face when implementing automation.
+And also offer tips on how to overcome them.

 Check the below video to watch “Challenges and Limitations of Selenium WebDriver”